-Drop-In Martin Luther King, Jr. Day Craft – Ocean Township
+Martin Luther King, Jr. Day Movie & Crafts – Forked River

-Sponsored by the South Orange/Maplewood Community Coalition on Race, this event includes music, interfaith readings, and a keynote address by civil rights activist Larry Hamm; a volunteer fair showcasing local service organizations; and luminary-lighting ceremonies in both South Orange and Maplewood.
+Sponsored by the South Orange/Maplewood Community Coalition on Race, this event includes music, interfaith readings, and a keynote address by New Jersey Lieutenant Governor Sheila Y. Oliver; a volunteer fair showcasing local service organizations; and luminary-lighting ceremonies in both South Orange and Maplewood.

 Jersey Cares, which carries a mission to “be the change," will lead projects throughout the Garden State.
-Last year, 1,700 volunteers participated in 20 service projects across 12 counties.
-From sorting donated clothing items to painting murals, individuals and families can find activities that will honor the spirit of MLK Jr.
+From sorting donated clothing items to painting murals, individuals and families with children of all ages can find activities that will honor the spirit of MLK Jr.